moshensky/pdf-visual-diff/examples/bare-bones/README.md

 ```

 Because the snapshot already exists, the pdf will be compared to it.
 The program output should equal to `Is pdf equal to it's snapshot?
 Answer: true`.
-You could try replacing the snapshot file `single-page-snapshot.png` inside `__snapshots__` dir and run the program again.
+You could try replacing the snapshot file `single-page-snapshot.png` inside `__snapshots__` dir and run the program again (the filen name should stay the same).
 If you replace it with some random image you should see in the terminal `Answer: false`.